zitadel/zitadel/docs/docs/guides/api/access-zitadel-apis.md

 ZITADEL Managers are Users who have permission to manage ZITADEL itself.
 There are some different levels for managers:

-- **IAM Managers**: This is the highest level.
+- IAM Managers: This is the highest level.
 Users with IAM Manager roles can manage the whole IAM.
-- **Org Managers**: Managers in the Organization Level can manage everything within the granted Organization.
+- Org Managers: Managers in the Organization Level can manage everything within the granted Organization.
-- **Project Mangers**: These users can manage projects.
+- Project Mangers: These users can manage projects.
-- **Project Grant Manager**: The project grant manager is for projects, which are granted by another organization.
+- Project Grant Manager: The project grant manager is for projects, which are granted by another organization.

 Each level has different Roles.
 [Read more about ZITADEL Manager Roles](../../concepts/structure/managers.md).